By Ashley Lee, The Hollywood Reporter

 Michael Moore is headed to Broadway.

-Michael Mayer, the Tony-winning director of the original Spring Awakening as well as the hit Hedwig and the Angry Inch revival, will stage the production from IMG Original Content and Carole Shorenstein Hays.
-The comedic show will mark Moore's New York stage debut.
+Michael Mayer, the Tony-winning director of the original Spring Awakening as well as the hit Hedwig and the Angry Inch revival, will stage the IMG Original Content production.
+The comedic show will mark Moore’s New York stage debut.

 — Ashley Lee (@cashleelee) May 1, 2017

 Each 90-minute show will be unique, with surprise guest stars and Moore’s comments responding to the news of the day.
 “The event of the show will actually begin as people assemble outside the Belasco Theater and will continue after the show’s over — there might be some impromptu excursions after the show to places that might be nearby.
 You can do the math,” teased Mayer of Trump Tower.
 “I think everyone’s going to be having a unique, exciting, and politically incendiary experience.”
 At each performance, the theater’s presidential box will remain reserved for Trump and his family.
 “Every night, it will be empty until he sits there.
 I hope he comes to see it, or his family, or the vice president — we won’t boo him!” said Moore in reference to Mike Pence’s headline-making attendance at Hamilton.
 “It’s not like anything I think you’ve really seen.
 I think there will be a subversive yet urgent tone and sense to this.
 People will be very surprised in a good way.”